ArvinZJC/ShSzStockHelper-Windows/ShSzStockHelper/README.md

 **English** | [简体中文](./README-zhCN.md)

-This is the Visual Studio solution folder of the application.
-It contains code and resources for the application to run.
-The major features of the application are listed as follows.
+This is the Visual Studio solution folder of the app.
+It contains code and resources for the app to run.
+The major features of the app are listed as follows.

 1. Enable searching strike prices and volumes by the symbol of an SH/SZ stock, the start date, and the end date.
 (Data is retrieved by implementing a basic web crawler.)
 2. Allow sorting and filtering on the columns of the table containing data of strike prices and volumes.